ek-tereshko/esl/test-server/src/playground/settings/README.md

     - checkbox
   - ESLSetting has required attribute 'for' that determines to which tag setting should be applied.
   - ESLSetting has required attribute 'name' that refers to attribute name which should be changed.
-  - ESLListSetting should contain <esl-list-item>. <esl-list-item> has setting name in text content, while value stores in the attribute 'value'.
+  - ESLListSetting should contain <uip-list-item>. <uip-list-item> has setting name in text content, while value stores in the attribute 'value'.

 ---